 I’m loving the new Fluted Cake pan from Lodge.
 Did you buy one yet?
 Completely worth the investment!

-How to get the cake to come out of the pan easily:
+How to get a cake to come out of the pan easily:

 Brush the pan with a thin layer of Crisco or vegetable shortening.
 Then dust with all-purpose flour.
 Bang out the excess flour.